keyboardio/Kaleidoscope/plugins/Kaleidoscope-LED-ActiveLayerKeys/README.md

 ### `.setColormap(colormap)`

 > Sets the colormap to the supplied map.
 Each element of the map should be a
-> `cRGB` color, and the array must have the same amount of items as there are
+> `cRGB` color, and the map should reside in PROGMEM.
+The array should have the
+> same amount of items as there are layers.
+Any layer that doesn't have a
-> layers.
-The map should reside in PROGMEM.
+> matching entry in the array, will have leds turned off.

 ## Dependencies